 When you know your period is on the way, you can take a few simple extra steps to make sure accidents don’t happen.

-• Period panties.
+Period panties.
 If your period is on the way, or if you just want an added layer of super comfortable protection, period panties are the solution.
+Why use period panties during your period?

 Period panties are absorbent enough to hold three tampons and are just as comfortable as your regular intimates.
 Rael’s period panties are redesigned to be more leak proof than ever.
 Our panties are seamless, completely comfortable, and won’t wind up between your cheeks!

-• Flushable feminine wipes.
-Keeping a pack of easy to use, flushable feminine wipes can help you feel like a hygiene queen.
+Flushable vaginal wipes.
+Keeping a pack of easy to use, flushable vaginal wipes can help you feel fresh and clean.
 If you feel like things might be getting messy, these all-natural wipes can help you feel fresh and fabulous.

-Our feminine wipes contain no harsh chemicals that could irritate your skin or inflame your intimate areas.
+Our vaginal wipes contain no harsh chemicals that could irritate your skin or inflame your intimate areas.
 One pack is discreet, and of course, perfectly safe for flushing.

 Preventing period stains from happening is easy, but it’s not always foolproof.
 Remember, your cycle is a pretty big event your body produces every month.
 Be prepared, but when leaks happen, stay calm.